andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 pass
 ```

-If parameter to the `augment` property may also be a tuple.
+The parameter to the `augment` property may also be a tuple.
 The tuple specifies the rotation range and optionally the number of agumented images to generate per image; otherwise defaults to one.
 In the example below:

 + Augmented images will be a random rotation between -45 and 120.
 + For each image, three augmented images will be generated.